dysartcoal/DataPipeline_AirflowSparkEMR/README.md

 The full list of attributes is described in the [Data Dictionary](doc/datadictionary.pdf).

-It also enables geographical visualisations as illustrated in the example below which shows the ports of entry for visitors in 2016:
+The data warehouse also enables geographical visualisations as illustrated in the example below which shows the ports of entry for visitors for the whole of 2016.
+This visualisation capability fulfills one of the three primary goals of the project.

 ![US Visitors - North American Continent Ports of Entry](images/allvisitors2016_geo.png)